'We were not ready to give up': Missing Ohio man found alive near Mount St. Helens

 ARIEL, Wash. — A 40-year-old Ohio man was found alive after he was missing for six nights near Mount St. Helens.

 The Cowlitz County Sheriff's Office on Wednesday announced that searchers found Matthew Matheny on the flanks of the mountain.
-He was taken by helicopter to an area hospital.
-The sheriff's office said it did not appear Matheny suffered any life-threatening injuries.
+He was taken by helicopter to a Vancouver hospital, where he was listed in in satisfactory condition.

 "I don’t know that he’s able to walk but I know he’s talking, so that’s a huge piece for us that he’s able to talk and appears to be - other than being dehydrated and such from being out in the elements for as many days as he was - that he appears to be in remarkably good shape,” said Sheriff Mark Nelson.